For Their Own Good & That of the Planet

 Senior Advisor, Children’s Rights

-Daniella Bendo, PhD (ABD) Senior Advisor, Children’s Rights
+Daniella Bendo, PhD Senior Advisor, Children’s Rights

-Daniella holds a B.A. in Child and Youth Studies, an M.A. in Child and Youth Studies, and she is a PhD Candidate in Law and Legal Studies.
+Daniella holds a B.A. in Child and Youth Studies, an M.A. in Child and Youth Studies, and a PhD in Law and Legal Studies.
 Her work focuses on children’s rights, child and youth advocacy, child and youth participation and social change at both theoretical and practical levels.
 She is a passionate children’s rights scholar and advocate who specializes in taking a rights-based approach to working with and for children and youth.
 Her work with children and youth across Canada is cutting-edge as she helps to educate young people about their rights and works to amplify their voices, viewpoints and informed perspectives in ways that will change and challenge decision makers, policies, service delivery systems, research and practice.
 Daniella is empowered to use the insights and perspectives she learns from young people to inform public policy on how to better partner with children and youth in meaningful and impactful ways.
 Her goal is to contribute to the advancement and betterment of young people’s lives.

 Children’s Rights Advisory Board – CRAB